ConnorBaker/CS367_Lectures/2019-09-04/Lecture.md

 ### Arithmetic Right Shift

 + Used with signed integer types
++ Shifts in copies of the MSB from the left
 + Shifting $\omega$-bit value `x` right by `k` is the same as $\lfloor \frac{x}{2^k}\rfloor$ *in two's complement*

 ![An example of C's arithmetic right shift.](images/ArithmeticRightShift.png){ width=65% }